Akvilen/Vrinda-Clothes-store-data-analysis/README.md

 Which month got the highest sales and orders?

-D Who purchased more- men or women in 2022?
+Who purchased more- men or women in 2022?

 What are different order status in 2022?